Doctor of Pharmacy

 Doctor of Pharmacy Minimum Pre-Pharmacy Course Requirements

 Equivalent, pre-pharmacy courses must be completed at UMKC or any regionally accredited college or university.
 Applicants should contact the UMKC Pharmacy Office of Student Affairs to ensure proper course equivalents have been met.
 Second year college pre-pharmacy courses, listed below, must be successfully completed within five years prior to admission entry date.
 Applicants with elective space during their pre-pharmacy preparation should consider courses that shape their understanding of the human condition.
-Courses in psychology, sociology, ethics, and anthropology, will assist a student in assuming their role in caring for people.
+Courses in psychology, sociology, ethics, health sciences, and anthropology, will assist a student in assuming their role in caring for people.
 Completion of additional communication studies courses is also encouraged.

 Pre-Pharmacy Courses / Minimum Semester Hours